prneidhardt/Computer-Vision/README.md

 - To identify the plant seedlings species from 12 different species using a CNN

 ## Skills and Tools
+- Text processing
-- Working with text
+- Vectorization
+-   Count vectorizer
-- Vectorization(Count vectorizer & tf-idf vectorizer)
+-   Tf-idf vectorizer
 - Sentiment analysis
 - Parameter tuning
-- Confusion matrix based model evaluation